WILL Sues Wisconsin Elections Commission

 - It enfranchises voters by reducing the likelihood of lines and confusion at the polls.

 - It allows election administrators with the ability to better plan for election day.

 To this end, Wisconsin law has established procedures to ensure and maintain accurate voter rolls.
 Wisconsin participates with 28 other states in the Electronic Registration Information Center (ERIC).
 ERIC flags “movers” – individuals who report an official government transaction from an address different than their voter registration address – to state election agencies.

-The Wisconsin Election Commission first reviews the information on “movers” for accuracy and reliability.
+The Wisconsin Elections Commission first reviews the information on “movers” for accuracy and reliability.
 State law then provides specific direction to WEC on how to handle “movers” flagged by ERIC.